DA-TransUNet: Integrating Spatial and Channel Dual Attention with Transformer U-Net for Medical Image Segmentation: Experiments

 \section{Experiments}

-To evaluate the proposed method, we performed experiments on Synapse\cite{Synapse}, CVC-ClinicDB dataset\cite{cvc-clinicDB}, Chest X-ray mask and label dataset\cite{jaeger2013automatic} \cite{candemir2013lung} Analysis, Kvasir SEG dataset\cite{kvasir-Seg}, Kvasir-Instrument dataset\cite{Kvasir-Instrument}, 2018ISIC-Task\cite{ISIC01}\cite{ISIC02}.
+To evaluate the proposed method, we performed experiments on Synapse\cite{Synapse}, CVC-ClinicDB dataset\cite{cvc-clinicDB}, Chest X-ray mask and label dataset\cite{jaeger2013automatic,candemir2013lung} Analysis, Kvasir SEG dataset\cite{kvasir-Seg}, Kvasir-Instrument dataset\cite{Kvasir-Instrument}, 2018ISIC-Task\cite{ISIC01,ISIC02}.
 The experimental results demonstrate that DA-TransUNet outperforms existing methods across all six datasets.
 In the following subsections, we first introduce the dataset and implementation details.
-Finally, we report experimental results on Synapse, CVC-ClinicDB, Chest X-ray Mask and Tag, Kvasir SEG, Kvasir-Instrument and 2018ISIC-Task.
+Then show the results on each of the six datasets.